The theory of avoided criticality in quantum motion in a random potential in high dimensions

 These arguments immediately lead to a striking prediction that disagrees with the available literature.
 It is well known the disorder-averaged Green's function of the problem defined by \rf{eq:schr} and \rf{eq:dc} is equivalent to the self-attracting random walks where $\lambda$ controls the strength of the attraction \cite{deGennes1972,Emery1975} (while $\lambda<0$ corresponds to the more familiar case of self-repulsive random walks).
 It is tempting to conclude from \rfs{eq:rg} that the self-attracting random walks at $d>4$ are equivalent to Brownian motion for the attraction below critical, and are critical at the critical value of the attraction which nullifies the right hand side of \rfs{eq:rg}.
 However, existing studies of self-attractive random walks at $d>4$ showed that those are never equivalent to Brownian motion, and do not have any special critical value of the strength of the attraction \cite{Oono1975,Oono1976,Slade1995}.
 By extension, this hints at the absence of criticality in the random Schr\"odinger equation at $d>4$.

-While adopting the arguments of Refs.~\cite{Oono1975,Oono1976,Slade1995} to the motion in random potential at $d>4$ is possible to explain the absence of criticality in \rfs{eq:schr}, the drawback of this approach is that it is not easy to apply it to other problems such as the one defined by \rfs{eq:Weyl} or discussed in Ref.~\cite{Garttner:longrange}.
+While adopting the arguments of Refs.~[\onlinecite{Oono1975,Oono1976,Slade1995}] to the motion in random potential at $d>4$ is possible to explain the absence of criticality in \rfs{eq:schr}, the drawback of this approach is that it is not easy to apply it to other problems such as the Weyl equation in three dimensions with disorder defined by \rfs{eq:Weyl} or the one dimensional systems discussed in Ref.~[\onlinecite{Garttner:longrange}].

 We would therefore like to present another argument based on adopting the method of instantons in the replica approach to the problem of calculating the density of states.
 It has long been known that these instantons is what produces the so-called Lifshitz tail \cite{Lifshitz:tail} density of states where there would have been none had the disorder been absent.
-We would like to show that these instantons, when properly resummed, result in the absence of any singularity in the density of states of these problems, thus unifying the absence of vanishing density of states and the absence of criticality as anticipated in Ref.~\cite{Nandkishore:rare,Radzihovsky2017}.
+We would like to show that these instantons, when properly resummed, result in the absence of any singularity in the density of states of these problems, thus unifying the absence of vanishing density of states and the absence of criticality as anticipated in Refs.~[\onlinecite{Nandkishore:rare,Radzihovsky2017}].